A Christmas Memory: Plot

 Come Christmas morning, the two of them are up at the crack of dawn, anxious to open their presents.
 Buddy is extremely disappointed, having received the rather dismal gifts of old hand-me-downs and a subscription to a religious magazine.
 His friend has gotten the somewhat better gifts of oranges and hand-knitted scarves.
 Queenie gets a bone, as she does every year.

-Then they exchange their joyful presents to each other, the two kites, and Buddy's friend tells him that the kite he made is her favourite gift that year.
+Then they exchange the two kites, their joyful presents to each other, and Buddy's friend says the kite he made is her favorite gift that year.
 In a beautiful, hidden meadow, they fly the kites that day in the clear, winter sky, while eating the older cousin's Christmas oranges.
 The elderly cousin thinks of this as heaven, and says that God and heaven must be like this.
 It is their last Christmas together.

 The following year, the boy is sent to military school.
-Although Buddy and his friend keep up a constant correspondence, this is unable to last because his elderly cousin suffers more and more the ravages of old age, and slips into dementia.
+Although Buddy and his friend keep up a constant correspondence, it does not last because his elderly cousin suffers from the ravages of old age, and slips into dementia.
 Soon, she is unable to remember who Buddy is, and not long after, she passes away.

 As Buddy says later: And when that happens, I know it.
-A message saying so merely confirms a piece of news some secret vein had already received, severing me from an irreplaceable part of myself, letting it loose like a kite on a broken string.
+A message saying so merely confirms a piece of news some secret vein had already received, severing from me an irreplaceable part of myself, letting it loose like a kite on a broken string.
 That is why, walking across a school campus on this particular December morning, I keep searching the sky.
 As if I expected to see, rather like hearts, a lost pair of kites hurrying towards heaven.